National Exam (Indonesia)

 It has been proposed to do a computerized version of National Exam, with trials starting in 2015.

 In the same year, National Exam is no longer a standard of education completion as it is stated on Government Regulation No. 13 of 2015.
 The government policy states that education completion will depend on completing all school learning programs, obtaining at least good on attitude aspect score, and passing the school exam.

 There is no cut-off score because the newest exam policy is aimed to map Indonesian students’ competency in every single region in Indonesia.
 The data are going to be analyzed and will be used to make education improvement strategies in Indonesia.

-Originally, the 2020 National Exam was scheduled to be the last, as it will replaced by a new format the following year.
+Originally, the 2020 National Exam was scheduled to be the last, as it was to be replaced by a new format the following year.
 However, due to the coronavirus pandemic, President Joko Widodo announced the cancellation of the 2020 national examination for all education levels, except Vocational High School (Sekolah Menengah Kejuruan, SMK) that has already been conducted in 47% of the schools in the country.
-As a result, the National Exam in Indonesia removed a year earlier.
+As a result, the National Exam in Indonesia was removed a year earlier.